7ombie/jsii/SCRAPS.md

 As a consequence, naming a function (or class) simply sets the `name` property (whether the name is hardcoded or computed at runtime).
 It will never declare a variable of the same name.
 You can only declare names using `let` or `var`.

+I'm not sure what to do about temporal dead zones.
+We could detect them and swap out the name of the hoisted declaration for a register (updating any references), so any references that appear before a declaration, will (attempt to) reference the outer scope.
+I need to look into the ratioanal for JavaScript's current design.
+I may be missing something.

 Keywords
 --------